syrjs/core/README.md

 * `cd android && ./gradlew installDebug`
 * run the app on the Android emulator

-To run the calculator sample (partially working), make the following change to `webpack.config.js` before `npm run serve`:
+To run the calculator sample, make the following change to `webpack.config.js` before `npm run serve`:

 ```diff
 diff --git a/webpack.config.js b/webpack.config.js